scholarslab/engl-5559/herzig/README.md

 # Appropriation of Indigenous Botanical Knowledge

-This is a sample visual essay demonstrating a few key features of a visual essay.
+The long history of colonial botany is discussed by Mimi Sheller.
 Complete [Documentation](https://juncture-digital.org/docs) and helpful [examples](https://juncture-digital.org/examples) are available on the [Juncture site](https://juncture-digital.org).
 <param ve-image
        manifest="https://upload.wikimedia.org/wikipedia/commons/a/a1/Clock_and_clockcase_%28AM_1979.202-1%29.jpg">
 <param ve-entity eid="Q16206929"> <!--Leone Ross-->